navxio/PRSense/README.md

 prsense index .
 ```

 Builds a semantic index of the repository to enable contextual (RAG-enhanced) reviews.
+Automatically decides the embedding dimension according to the provider.

 Optional flags: